canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 Notably Falcrest does not prohibit the drug, but actually sells it, hoarding the secret of production for the sake of profit.
 Shao Lune cites the use of mason dust among the Cancrioth as evidence of Falcresti superiority.

-Once she's taken it, Baru immediately starts getting overconfident delusions:
+Once she's taken it, Baru immediately starts getting overconfident delusions, and her thoughts rattle on in long run-on sentences and tangents:

 > Baru thought they must be sailing badly undercrewed, and she was confident in her assessment.
 Shao Lune’s marvelous mason dust had her feeling like the old days again, like bright autumn mornings in Treatymont, waking up to a draft under the door and a saber-blade of sunlight through the window, Muire Lo setting out coffee on her desk downstairs.
 Snorting mason dust was better than drinking coffee for the first time!
 Yawa must have known all along that it was a treatment for Baru’s dark moods—but Yawa wanted her weak.